paulmillr/noble-curves/README.md

   for encoding or hashing an arbitrary string to an elliptic curve point
 - 🧜‍♂️ Poseidon ZK-friendly hash

-Check out [Upgrading](#upgrading) if you've previously used single-feature noble packages.
-See [Resources](#resources) for articles and real-world software that uses curves.

 ### This library belongs to _noble_ crypto

 > **noble-crypto** — high-security, easily auditable set of contained cryptographic libraries and tools.